dogmatiq/dogma/docs/adr/0007-location-of-examples.md

 ## Context

-We need to decide whether Dogma's testing features should reside in the `dogma` repository itself, or a separate `examples` repository.
+We need to decide whether Dogma's examples should reside in the `dogma` repository itself, or a separate `examples` repository.

 ## Decision